-The Wycliffe Bible Commentary says that the Hebrew word that is translated in English as “serpent” means “to make a hissing sound.”
+The Wycliffe Bible Commentary says that the Hebrew word translated into English as “serpent” means “to make a hissing sound.”
 And, Strong’s Concordance indicates that the Hebrew word refers to a snake.

-The ability of the serpent (or snake) mentioned in Genesis 3:1-5 to converse like a human may not have beennormal for snakes at that time, although apparently all snakes walked on legs.
-Surely, the Bible would have said that God punished the serpent (and, by implication, snakes in general) by taking away its ability to talk, if God did declare such a punishment, just as the Bible states that God punished the serpent (and, by inference, all other snakes) by condemning it to crawl on its belly for the remainder of its life, because the serpent had tempted Eve to disobey Him [i.e., God].
-The fact that there is no mention of God imposing such a punishment suggests that the serpent’s ability to converse was probably only temporary and perhaps entirely attributable to being indwelled by Satan.
+The ability of the serpent (or snake) mentioned in Genesis 3:1-5 to converse like a human may not have been normal for snakes at that time, but at least some snakes and, perhaps, all of them, may have walked on legs.
+Surely, the Bible would have stated that God punished the serpent (and, presumably, snakes in general) by taking away its ability to talk, if God did declare such a punishment, just as the Bible states that God punished the serpent (and, by inference, all other snakes) by condemning it to crawl on its belly for the remainder of its life, because the serpent had tempted Eve to disobey Him [i.e., God].
+The fact that there is no mention of God imposing such a punishment suggests that the serpent’s ability to converse was probably only temporary and, perhaps, entirely attributable to being at least temporarily indwelled by Satan.

-Some biblical scholars think the “serpent” mentioned in this account may not have been an actual serpent.
+Some biblical scholars think the so-called serpent mentioned in the aforementioned account may not have been an actual serpent.
 Matthew Henry’s Commentary says, “Whether it was only the visible shape and appearance of a serpent . . ., or whether it was a real living serpent, actuated and possessed by the devil, is not certain. . . .”
 Likewise, Wesley’s Explanatory Notes states, “Whether it was only the appearance of a serpent, or a real serpent, acted and possessed by the devil, is not certain.”

-We discount the possibility that the “serpent” that tempted Eve may not have been an actual serpent.
-Our reasoning is that God punished the serpent (or snake) and all other snakes by condemning them to crawl on their bellies, whereas there would have been no logical reason for God to punish all snakes if the serpent that tempted Eve was not an actual snake.
+We discount the possibility that the serpent which tempted Eve may not have been an actual serpent.
+Our reasoning is that God punished the serpent (or snake) and, evidently, all other snakes by condemning them to crawl on their bellies, whereas there would have been no logical reason for God to punish any other snakes if the serpent that tempted Eve was not an actual snake.